 Beating 114 other hopefuls to take the top spot, Lucy entered the competition in the ‘Apprentice in Support role’ category, which she also won.
 Her win was celebrated during a ceremony at Microsoft’s headquarters in Reading on 10th August.

 The Apprentice of the Year Awards form part of Microsoft’s Partner Apprenticeship programme, launched in 2010 to provide a more viable way for businesses to hire talented individuals with relevant skills.
 The scheme offers young people across the country the opportunity to combine hands-on work experience within one of Microsoft’s partner businesses, gaining vital Microsoft-certified qualifications at the same time.
+Whilst people on this apprenticeship have gained some vital skills for them to advance in their careers, people who didn’t get accepted onto this apprenticeship shouldn’t worry as there are always other ways to gain qualifications with Microsoft.
+The company offer many different exams online, like the mb-200 exam for example, that allows people from all over the world to gain different skills and expertise, helping them to achieve better IT careers in the future, this also includes the az 500 exam that may be more suited to others.

 Over the last six years, an increasing number of Microsoft’s partner businesses have joined the programme, and now over 11,000 technology apprenticeships have been snapped up by 7,500 businesses across the UK.